Tracing (software)

-In software engineering, tracing involves a specialized use of logging to record information about a program's execution.
+Tracing in software engineering refers to the process of capturing and recording information about the execution of a software program.
 This information is typically used by programmers for debugging purposes, and additionally, depending on the type and detail of information contained in a trace log, by experienced system administrators or technical-support personnel and by software monitoring tools to diagnose common problems with software.
 Tracing is a cross-cutting concern.

 There is not always a clear distinction between tracing and other forms of logging, except that the term tracing is almost never applied to logging that is a functional requirement of a program (therefore excluding logging of data from an external source, such as data acquisition in a high-energy physics experiment, and write-ahead logging).
 Logs that record program usage (such as a server log) or operating-system events primarily of interest to a system administrator (see for example Event Viewer) fall into a terminological gray area.

-This article deals primarily with tracing for debugging or diagnostic purposes.